NGWPC/autoeval-jobs/interfaces/interfaces.md

 ### Output
 - **metrics_path**
-  - The output will be a json file containing the metrics the user requested. `metrics_calculator.yml` lists a small subset of possible metrics.
+  - The output will be a csv file containing the metrics the user requested. `metrics_calculator.yml` lists a small subset of possible metrics.
 ---